Flowpack/Flowpack.SearchPlugin/README.md

 In case you need to build the URI to the suggest controller yourself, this is what the form uses:

     {f:uri.action(action: 'index', controller: 'Suggest', package: 'Flowpack.SearchPlugin', format: 'json', absolute: 1)}

+## AJAX search

+The plugin comes with a controller that can be reached like this per default, using `GET`:

+    {f:uri.action(action: 'index', controller: 'AjaxSearch', package: 'Flowpack.SearchPlugin', absolute: 1)}

+It expects the search term as a parameter named `q` (as defined in `AjaxSearch.ts2`).
+This controller renders the search results and returns them as HTML without any of the page template.
+It can therefore be used to request search results via AJAX and display the result by adding it to the DOM as needed.